steveburke/architech/README.md

 ** OR **

+If you'd rather launch the application in your IDE or locaally, you can use the section below.

+Some prerequisites required:
+ - java jdk
+ - maven
+ - node.js
+ - npm
+ - angular-cli
+ - docker
+ -
 To launch the application, start the postgres server with the following command:

 	docker run --name mypostgres -e POSTGRES_PASSWORD=zaq12wsx -p 5432:5432 -d postgres